 - 1. After you have registered the license for the DECnet for OpenVMS Alpha software, execute the interactive command procedure SYS\$MANAGER:NETCONFIG.COM to automatically configure your system for networking.
 See the DECnet for OpenVMS Guide to Networking for instructions on using NETCONFIG.COM. - 2.
 After you start the queue manager (see the OpenVMS System Manager's Manual), edit the commands in SYS\$COMMON:[SYSMGR]SYSTARTUP_VMS.COM that pertain to networking so that the DECnet for OpenVMS software starts automatically when your system is booted.
-Choose one of the following commands to start the network and remove the comment delimiter (!) from that command:
+Edit the file as follows: - If you have batch queues set up on your system, choose the following command by removing the comment delimiter (!) from the command line.
+Enabling this command allows the system to start up more quickly and decreases the amount of time you must wait to log in.